anika-sw/ag_frontend/README.md

 - `npm run dev`: Starts the development server.
 - `npm run build`: Builds the project for production.
-- `npm run test`: Runs vitest in your local IDE.
+- `npm run test`: Runs vitest in your local machine.

 ## Technologies Used